gitter-badger/continuity/README.md

 - [] Duty command
   - [] Fix duty command and get idle features working
 - [X] Debug mode
+ - [X] Debugging checker
+ - [X] Toggable mode via package.json (true/false)
 - [X] Modular commands
-- [] Make sure to add try/catch and handle errors as redis loves to mess up
+ - [] ~~Make sure to add try/catch and handle errors as redis loves to mess up~~ (We've disabled Redis dependencies for now)
-- [] Modularity for news and agenda channels.
+ - [X] Modularity for news and agenda channels.
  - [] Get the bot to find a channel name called "news" and let that process be embedded by default so we don't need to change webhooks manually or have Continuity post them (which would be easier.
-- [] Source control
+- [ ] Source control
+ - [X] in-dev
+ - [X] test-build
+ - [] production (master)
 - [] Do a bunch of other things and check the Trello to-do list
 - [] Get started on the web design & front-end and try and get a prototype deployed.